Thank you for subscribing

 Whether you’re hitting the snowfields of Japan, fresh powder in New Zealand or heading down the slopes in Canada, a skiing or snowboarding holiday is an exciting experience, and having travel insurance can help manage unforeseen events.

-According to RACV Travel Insurance data, the most common reasons for claims lodged between April 2023 and March 2024 were emergency expenses and overseas medical and hospital bills.
-The data also showed the top destinations where claims were made included Japan and New Zealand - two favourite ski destinations for Australians.
+According to RACV Travel Insurance data, the most common reasons for claims lodged between April 2024 and March 2025 were overseas medical and hospital bills, cancellations fees, and lost deposits.
+The data also showed the top 10 destinations where claims were made included popular destinations such as Japan and New Zealand.

-"If you're going overseas, travel insurance can be as important as your passport," says RACV Travel Insurance Manager Judith Gamble.
+"If you're going overseas, travel insurance is an important consideration," says RACV Travel Insurance Manager Judith Gamble.
 "Before you hit the slopes, investigate suitable coverage to safeguard your trip and your equipment.
 Whether you're on the slopes or off, accidents can happen, and the last thing you want to worry about is unexpected medical bills or costly travel disruptions on your holiday abroad."

-Optional add-on ski and winter sports cover can provide more peace of mind.
+Optional add-on ski and winter sports cover can provide greater peace of mind.
 Here’s what you need to know about covering yourself on an international ski holiday.

 RACV Members get 15 per cent off RACV Travel Insurance.